croquelois/forgeChroma/README.md

 instead there is an independent multilayered network called `distilled_guidance_layer` which handle the same function without being deeply intertwined to the different layers

 another change is on the text encoder, Flux is relying on both CLIP_L and T5, but Chroma only need T5.

+last change, the original Flux model is padding the result of the T5 Tokenizer to force it to at least 256 token.
+Chroma is trained without the padding.

 ## Result